Rostaen/goblin-slayer-ttrpg/README.md

 ### Items & Gear

 All items are drag 'n drop ready and will show up in their respective tabs when dropped from a compendium.
 When a player needs to roll a "To Hit" check or roll "Power" for damage, they can click the 'target' or 'explosion' icon to the left of the weapon.
 To roll a dodge check, click on the person icon to the left of the armor.
 Finally, block checks, click on the shield icon to the left of the shield equipped.
 Right-click on any item to get a context menu to view or delete the given item. _*Please note*_ that there is currently no code to stop a person from adding more armor or shields to their character sheet.
 For the time being, only drag and drop what your character has equipped and write down any extra gear/loot into the loot section of the character sheet (a future update will fix this).

+### Player Attacks (NEW INFO)

+Players can roll a hit check from their weapon in the item sheet tab.
+Othewise, Player weapons can be dragged and droped into the hot/macro bar at the bottom of the screen.
+Clicking on the target button or from the hot/macro bar will roll a Hit Check for the player's equipped weapon.
+This attack triggers a new chat window that shows all information regarding the attack including the target of the attack.

+The buttons in the attack winow are dodge and block for the monster and a damage/power attack if the attack succeeds to hit.
+When the damage is rolled, a new window shows up with how much damage and any modifiers that are being applied.
+The player or GM can then add any modifiers to the damage/power and apply the damage to the target.
+Applied damage will update the target of the attack.

 ### Skills